apache/incubator-crail/README.md

 * [Crail-Blkdev](https://github.com/zrlio/crail-blkdev)  is a storage tier integrating shared volume block devices such as disaggregated flash.
 * [Crail-Netty](https://github.com/zrlio/crail-netty) is a DRAM storage tier for Crail that uses TCP, you can use it to run Crail on non-RDMA hardware.
 Follow the instructions in these repos to build, deploy and use these storage tiers in your Crail environmnet.

+## Benchmarks

+Crail provides a set of benchmark tools to measure the performance.
+Type

+    ./bin/crail iobench

+to get an overview of the available benchmarks.
+For instance, to benchmark the sequential write performance, type

+   ./bin/crail iobench writeClusterDirect 1048576 102400 /tmp.dat

+This will create a file of size 100G, written sequentially in a sequence of 1MB operations.

+To read a file sequentially, type

+    ./bin/crail iobench readSequentialDirect 1048576 102400 /tmp.dat

+This command issues 102400 read operations of 1MB each.

+The tool also contains benchmarks to read files randomly, or to measure the performance of opening files, etc.

 ## Applications